sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/server-error.md

 If you are encountering this error on a server you control, please check the Orbit log files for more details.
 The logs should contain detailed information to help you discover the root issue.

-If you are encountering this error on the public Stellar infrastructure, please report an error on [Orbit's issue tracker](https://github.com/laxmicoinofficial/go/issues) and include the instance attribute.
+If you are encountering this error on the public Rover infrastructure, please report an error on [Orbit's issue tracker](https://github.com/laxmicoinofficial/go/issues) and include the instance attribute.
 Any other information, such as the request that triggered the response, would be most welcome.

 ## Attributes